-- Students are asked to move out during part of the Christmas holidays (although there is usually some university accommodation available at Christmas, students might be required to more to a different college).
-At other times of the year students can usually extend their stay in their accommodation for an additional fee.
+- Students who remain on campus for Christmas are housed together in one college for the Christmas holidays, At other times of the year students can usually extend their stay in their accommodation for an additional fee.

 English language requirement

 The minimum entry levels for international students onto any programme of study except the Foundation Programme at Durham University are:

 - IELTS: 6.5 (no component under 6.0).

 - Pearson PTE Academic 62 overall with no element below 56.

 - Cambridge Proficiency (CPE): grade C.